MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 After Sysprep prepares the image, the reference device will shut down.
 The next time the device boots, it will boot into OOBE.

 > [!CAUTION]
-> Don't power the reference IoT device back on until you're ready to capture an image.
+> Don't power the reference device back on until you're ready to capture an image.
 If the device boots, you'll have to go through the Sysprep process again.

 ## Create a bootable WinPE drive